 Slowing Down and Revving Up Before and After a Cleansing Program

-When considering any typet of cleanse, it is important to properly prepare the mind, body and spirit for the experience.
+When considering any type of cleanse, it is important to properly prepare the mind, body and spirit for the experience.
 Think about driving on the freeway and what it would be like to go from eighty miles per hour to standing still.
-This is why the preparation before and reemergence after the cleanse is just as important as the experience itself to cultivate ongoing health and well-being that continues long after the cleanse ordetoxification.
+This is why the preparation before (pre-cleanse) and reemergence (post-cleanse) after the cleanse is just as important as the experience itself to cultivate ongoing health and well-being that continues long after the cleanse ordetoxification.

 Mirey Yuhay utilized the principles and practices of detoxification to develop a healthy relationship with her body, losing 100 pounds in the process and ridding herself of allergies and back pain.
 She is now on staff guiding people through detoxification programs at The LifeCoBodrum Detox Merkezi on the beautiful Bodrum Peninsula in Turkey where Yoga, massage and Turkish baths are integrated into the detox process.
 She provides the following recommendations for people to follow before they arrive.

 - Avoid all caffeinated drinks.
 No coffee, no black tea, no Coke or other soda pops, no energy drinks (this is very important).

 - Please drink at least three liters of water everyday: half before lunch, and the other half before bed.

 - Please avoid consuming water with meals; drink your water half an hour before or one hour later than eating other food.

 - Please avoid all dairy products, no milk, no, cheese and no yogurt.

 - Please avoid all animal meat other than grilled fish.

 - Please avoid heavy carbohydrates like white rice, pasta and white bread.